3 Steps To Start Investing For Beginners

 I can’t tell you the peace of mind I have knowing that if my car dies tomorrow I don’t have to scrape my pennies to fix that thing.
+First this you need to do is set a goal to start saving.
 Let’s just imagine for a minute right now that you don’t have a savings and your car dies.
 But at the same time the stock market plummets into oblivion.

 The only way for you to fix your car is if you pull out some of you investments.
 But look the $100 you put into some stock has dropped in value to $80.
 So you pull the money out at a loss and fix the car.
 So now you lost money in the stock market just to fix your car.
 Costing you more than it would have if you just had a savings.

 Lets look at another scenario.
 Say that $100 you put into a stock turns into $110.
 You may be thinking to yourself hell yeah.
 I’m up $10 and that helps pay for the car.
 WRONG you pull the $110 out and you’re going to pay taxes on that $10 gain.
 Just don’t do it.

 Do not pull money out of the stock market to fix your car.
 Keep an emergency fund.

 I’m going to keep this simple as I could spend hours talking about how damaging debt is in our lives.
 Before my wife and I paid off all our debt we were paying about $700 a month in payments towards our debt.
 Now imagine for a minute how powerful and how much money you can earn by investing $700 a month into the stock market that on average gains about 7-10% a year!
 Compound that over 30 years and that will get you 1.3 million by the time you retire.
 If you wait 5 more year it turns into 2 million.
 5 more year and it turns into 3.3 million.